dvlprdave/papa-bear-codes/content/blog/javascript/four-common-javascript-interview-coding-problems.md

 fizzBuzz()
 ```
-First we create a `for loop` to iterate from 1 to 100.
+First, we create a `for loop` to iterate from 1 to 100.
 We then create a variable called `output` that will store each element.

 > It's easy to slip up when writing for loops, so be sure to check that you are within the correct bounds of the number range you are given.
 For example, make sure you're iterating from 1 - 100 and not 0 - 100 or 0 - 99.